-Consequently, users' limited social connections and sharing speed hinder their exchange of a wide range of time-sensitive PoI information.
-To remedy this, major LBSNs aim to enhance users' social PoI sharing by means of broadcasting some selected users' PoI information to the whole community.
-For instance, TikTok selectively showcases some location-tagged restaurant information posted by certain users in popular locations to others, catering to the majority's preferences \cite{tiktokrestaurant}.
-It is worth noting that an LBSN only broadcasts a small number of information to all users due to communication overhead.
-Furthermore, LBSN users are often influenced by the first few pieces of PoI information that are broadcast by the system \cite{fu2020social}, and this phenomenon is known as the anchoring effect \cite{seo2021point}.
-Other than communication overhead, information overload can exhaust users and even disrupt users' continued engagement in LBSN platforms \cite{fu2020social}.
-To maximize the accessibility of PoI information to all users, we are motivated to ask the following question. \begin{list}{}{} \item \textbf{Question 1:} \textit{ When an urban sensing network meets an online social network, how will an LBSN optimally select $k$ out of a total of $m$ users as hotspots to track and broadcast their PoI information to the user community? } \end{list}
+Consequently, users' limited social connections and slow sharing speed hinder their exchange of a wide range of time-sensitive PoI information.
+To address this issue, major LBSNs often select certain users to broadcast their PoI information to the entire community, thereby enhancing social PoI sharing among all users.
+For instance, TikTok selectively showcases some location-tagged restaurant information posted by certain users in popular locations to others, catering to the preferences of the majority \cite{tiktokrestaurant}.

+Besides the communication overhead above, information overload can exhaust users and even disrupt their continued engagement in LBSN platforms \cite{fu2020social}.
+Notably, LBSN users are often influenced by the initial pieces of PoI information broadcast by the system \cite{fu2020social}, a phenomenon known as the anchoring effect \cite{seo2021point}.
+Consequently, LBSNs typically broadcast only a small amount of PoI information to all users \cite{tiktokrestaurant}.
+Therefore, we are motivated to ask the following question.

+\textbf{Question 1:} \textit{When an urban sensing network meets an online social network, how can an LBSN optimally select $k$ out of a total of $m$ users as hotspots to track and broadcast their PoI information to the user community? }

-We aim to reveal the ramifications of this problem from a theoretical perspective and focus on performance-guaranteed solutions in this paper.
+We aim to reveal the ramifications of Question~1 from a theoretical perspective and pursue performance-guaranteed solutions.